vercel/next.js/docs/api-reference/create-next-app.md

     Initialize with ESLint config.

-  --app-dir
+  --app

-    Initialize as an `app/` directory project.
+    Initialize as an App Router project.

   --src-dir